A Complete Guide To

-Effectively, there are 3 long, detailed passages for reading, taken from various sources that range from academic texts and publications to newspapers and magazines.
+There will be 3 long, detailed passages for reading, taken from various sources that range from academic texts and publications to newspapers and magazines.
 As mentioned earlier, these passages are at a university- level and require a higher order of thought compared to the General Test.

 IELTS General Test – Reading Section

-Naturally, the kind of sources that are chosen for the passages and tasks within the General Test, are the sort that you can expect to come into contact with on a daily basis, such as – advertisements, company handbooks, newspapers, books, and magazines.
+Naturally, the kind of sources that are chosen for the passages and tasks within the General Test, is the sort that you can expect to come into contact with on a daily basis, such as – advertisements, company handbooks, newspapers, books, and magazines.